Frequently Asked Questions about the Summer Transition Enrichment Program

 - Important Dates.

-- Eagle Summit Session III is on Monday, June 24 and Tuesday, June 25.
+- Eagle Summit Session III is on Monday, June 23 and Tuesday, June 24.
 All STEP participants will attend this session.
 As STEP participants, you will participate in Eagle Summit free of charge (the $180 orientation fee will be waived).
 Your parents and guests will still need to pay a fee if they plan to attend.
-If you have any questions, please contact New Student Programs at 202-885-3303.
+If you have any questions, please contact the Dean of Students office at 202-885-3303 or email@example.com.

-- Students will transition into their fall housing assignments some time within the last week of the program.
+- Students will transition into their fall housing assignments within the last week of the program.

 - What is Eagle Summit?
 Eagle Summit is AU’s new student orientation designed to welcome new students and their families to AU.
-In addition to meeting with your advisor and finalizing your course schedule, you will become familiar with the campus, learn more about the programs offered, take your math placement exam, and build friendships with other incoming AU students.
+In addition to meeting with your advisor and finalizing your course schedule, you will become familiar with the campus, learn more about the programs offered, and build friendships with other incoming AU students.

 - Schedule.
-Click here to view a sample schedule for the seven-week program.
+Click here to view a past schedule for the seven-week program.
+The program consists of four parts:

 - Summer Coursework.
 Students will complete two courses during the summer program.
-Many students complete the university mathematics requirement during STEP; other course options are available for students who do not place into a summer math course.
+Many students take a mathematics course, depending on availability and placement scores.
+Students who do not place into Finite Math will take a non-credit tutorial to prepare them to succeed in Finite Math or higher in the fall.
 Students will work with their academic advisor to register for courses.
 Textbooks will be distributed after all students have registered for their summer coursework.

 - College Writing Seminar.
 In addition to the math (or other) course, depending on your academic advising appointment, STEP students will also take a mandatory college writing seminar.
 This class is a crucial bridge between high school and college-level writing.
 It is a supplement to the two-course College Writing sequence that all incoming freshmen students at AU must take in order to meet the university writing requirements.
 Past STEP participants say that this seminar was "eye-opening;" it helped them to learn about writing expectations in college.

-- Other Activities.
+- Community Building and Service.
 STEP students participate in a community service project and a variety of activities, some of which they develop and implement themselves.
 Past cohorts have staged talent showcases, visited DC landmarks (such as the Newseum and Capitol Hill), hosted a community dinner, and more.
 There will be occasional weekend and evening programs.
-We hope that the students will take advantage of these opportunities as they help to build a community.
+We hope that the students will take advantage of these opportunities as they help to build a strong and supportive community that lasts well beyond the seven-week program.

-If you have any questions regarding any of this information, please contact Isaac Agbeshie-Noye, Assistant Director, at 202-885-3651 or email@example.com.
+If you have any questions regarding any of this information, please contact the Center for Diversity & Inclusion at 202-885-3651 or firstname.lastname@example.org.
 We look forward to welcoming you to campus and getting to know you this summer.
 Congratulations once again on your admission to American University!